Philippines protests China's plan for a nature reserve at a hotly disputed shoal

 MANILA, Philippines (AP) — The Philippines protested on Thursday a plan by China to establish a nature reserve at one of the most hotly disputed shoals in the South China Sea and demanded that Beijing immediately withdraw it.

 China’s State Council on Wednesday announced the approval of a plan to create a national nature reserve at the Scarborough Shoal.
-It said details about the area and size of the project would be released separately by the National Forestry and Grassland Administration.
+The aim is to protect a coral reef, according to the National Forestry and Grassland Administration.

 The Department of Foreign Affairs in Manila said a diplomatic protest was underway “against this illegitimate and unlawful action by China as it clearly infringes upon the rights and interests of the Philippines in accordance with international law.”